binkley/modern-java-practices/README.md

 width="30%" height="auto"/>
 </a>

 Congratulations!
+You care, and you notice what is happening for your team.
 Local build time is _important_: gone are the days when a multi-hour, or even 30+ minute build, are viewed in most cases as the "cost of doing business".
 And "compiling" is rarely any longer where your project takes most local build time.

 If you find your local build is taking too long, consider testing moving these parts to CI with the cost to you of issues arising from delayed feedback: